Tevz-Beskovnik/Args.h/README.md

 ## Supported types

-All types that are supported by the `stringstream` operator are supported, everyting else is up to future implementation as my needs see it, or just PR :).
+All types supported by the `stringstream` operator are also supported by this library, everyting else is up to future implementation as my needs see it, or just PR :).

-> **_NOTE:_**  Quoted input strings with spaces are not supported, aswell as pointer types.
+> **_NOTE:_**  Quoted input strings with spaces are not supported, as well as pointer types.
 If you need to read a string from the input be sure to use the C++ `std::string` object and not `char *`.